-The average concentrations of various heavy metals (as total recoverable concentrations) were below CCME guidelines for the Protection of Freshwater Aquatic Life.
-Results of the metal analyses, compared to guideline values, are listed in Appendix 2.
-Further sampling of Wolf Lake is required to detect long-term trends in water quality.
+The average concentrations of various heavy metals (as total recoverable concentrations) were below CCME guidelines for the Protection of Freshwater Aquatic Life (Appendix 1).
+Average metal concentrations are from 2 sampling dates, 2 August and 18 September.
+Due to lack of data, it is unclear whether metal concentrations have changed in Wolf Lake.